fullstacksjs/eslint-config/README.md

 ```

 ## Auto Module Detection
-When you extend from `@fullstakcjs` or use `modules.auto: true`, it reads your root `package.json` dependencies and includes necessary rules and plugins.
+When auto module detection is turned on the configuration reads your root `package.json` metadata and includes necessary rules and plugins automatically.

 ## Modules API